Have you hosted Thanksgiving dinner before?

 7. Set a neat table

 If “buy good china” has been sitting on your to-do list right under “pay rent” and “put food on the table” your entire adult life, don’t stress.
 You don’t need a full set of matchy-matchy crockery to leave a good impression with your table ware.
 Your everyday-use plates and cutlery will work just fine.
 Just ensure you set the table before your guests arrive, and include all the necessities – a dinner plate, appetizer plate, wine glass, water glass and a set of cutlery at each place setting.
-Place a nice napkin at each setting and voila – Thanksgiving table is set.
+Place a nice napkin (these linen-look napkins are just divine) at each setting and voila – Thanksgiving table is set.
 For the items you don’t have on-hand/enough of, just go disposable.
 People will be too grateful to have warm food in their bellies to worry about what they’re eating off.
 You can get some pretty snazzy plastic plate sets (including cutlery) on Amazon these days, as well as festive plastic cups and even paper place mats.

 8. DIY place settings